Hideo Nomo: 2004–2008

 Nomo earned 123 wins in the Major Leagues and 78 in Japan, winning his 200th overall game on June 15, 2005.
 Nomo's success helped inspire other stars from Japan such as Ichiro Suzuki, Hideki Matsui, and Daisuke Matsuzaka to come over to the States as well.
 In addition, Nomo is one of only five players to pitch at least one no-hitter in both the National League and American League in Major League Baseball history.
 He has, to date, thrown the only no-hitters at Oriole Park at Camden Yards and at Coors Field.

 Post-playing career

 Nomo was elected to the Japanese Baseball Hall of Fame in 2014, only the third ever to be selected in their first year of eligibility.
 At the time, he was also the youngest player ever elected to that Hall of Fame, although his record was broken in 2018 by Hideki Matsui.
+Nomo became eligible for the National Baseball Hall of Fame on the 2014 ballot, though he only received 6 votes (1.1% of the vote out of the 5% necessary to stay eligible and 75% to be inducted) and fell off the ballot.

 Prior to the 2016 season, the San Diego Padres hired Nomo as Advisor for Baseball Operations, to assist the club with player development and expand their international profile.
 David Bednar has said that he learned his splitter from Nomo.